-IRS has products to help you inform students and parents about the availability of education tax benefits:
+IRS has products to help you inform students and parents about the availability of tax benefits for education:

-Here's what those who prepare the Form 1098-T need to know:
+Here's what preparers of the Forms 1098-T need to know:

-The importance of providing an accurate and timely Form 1098-T, Tuition Statement, to help students offset the cost of higher education and help them avoid costly errors with IRS.
-See the Instructions for Forms 1098-E and 1098-T for more information.
+It's important to provide an accurate and timely Form 1098-T, Tuition Statement, to help students offset the cost of higher education and avoid costly errors with the IRS.
+See the Instructions for Form 1098-E and Form 1098-T for more information.

 Here's what tax return preparers need to know:

-- Eligibility requirements --start with our comparison chart for a quick look or review the Education Credits pages for more details.
+- Eligibility requirements -- Start with our Compare Education Credits comparison chart for a quick look or review the Education Credits page for more details.

-- Review Form 1098-T -- did student attend at least half time for a full academic period?
-Is graduate student checked?
-What academic period do the reported amounts cover?
-Remember the amounts in Boxes 1 and 2 on the Form 1098-T may differ from the amounts your client can use to compute a credit on this year's tax return.
+- Review Form 1098-T -- Did the student attend at least half time for a full academic period?
+Is the 'graduate student' box checked?
+For what academic period are the amounts reported?
+Remember the amount in Box 1 on Form 1098-T may differ from the amount your client can use to compute a credit on this year's tax return.
 Generally, students receive a Form 1098-T, Tuition Statement, from their school by January 31.
 This statement will help you figure the credit.

-- If the student didn't receive a Form 1098-T, inform your client that IRS may ask for documentation to support the credit.
-See Forms 866-H-AOCand 866-H-AOC-MAX for examples of helpful documentation.
+- If the student didn't receive a Form 1098-T, inform your client that the IRS may ask for documentation to support the credit.
+See Form 866-H-AOC and Form 866-H-AOTC-MAX for examples of helpful documentation.
 Form 866-H-AOC(SP) is also available in Spanish.

-- Remember: no double benefits are allowed -- your client can claim only one tax benefit for the same education expenses and for the same student.
-Ask where the education funds came from--tax-free scholarship or grant, Department of Veteran's Affairs, tax-free portion of a Coverdell education savings account or a qualified tuition program.
+- Remember: no double benefits are allowed -- your client can claim only one tax benefit for a student and for a particular tax year.
+Ask where the education funds came from, such as a tax-free scholarship or grant, the Department of Veteran's Affairs, the tax-free portion of a Coverdell education savings account or a qualified tuition program.
 If your client’s claim for the AOTC was disallowed in a prior tax year, Form 8862 will need to be filed before claiming the credit in future tax years.

-- Know the questions to ask to help your client's get the most out of Education Tax Benefits.
+- Know the questions to ask to help your clients get the most out of tax benefits for education.

-Find the latest news for refundable credits on Hot Topics for Refundable Credits
+- Find the latest information for refundable credits on Refundable Credits News and Updates.

-See the AOTC, the LLC and the Tuition Deduction criteria side by side on our Compare Education Credits and Tuition and Fees Deduction chart
+- See the AOTC and LLC criteria side by side on our Compare Education Credits comparison chart.